umccr/sk-explore/tmb_coding.md

 }
 ```

-Count mutations in a chromosome
+Count mutations in a chromosome, using specific annotations

 ```r